 Along with your repeat prescription, you will receive an attached “order form”, which you should keep safely until you require your next prescription.

 When your drugs are starting to run low (never finished),tick the drugs which you require on the form.
 If the drug is not on your form then it is not on your medical form as a “repeat”.

 Write the name of the drug on the form, and your Doctor will check whether you still require that drug.

 When your form is completed, you can do any of the following:

 - Hand the form into the box provided, situated at the right hand side outside the door presently as a precaution during the Coronavirus Pandemic.
 Do not come into the building.

 - Or you can fill in the on-line form which you will find on the home page at the bottom of the screen.

 - You can register for Online Services and make your own appointments at the same time.

 - Post the form to the Practice; if you enclose a stamped addressed envelope, then your prescription will be posted back to you.

 - FAX your completed request to 01463 792143

-In all cases, ensure that you allow at least 48 hours (excluding weekends) between your request being received by the Practice, and the time you require your prescription.
+In all cases, ensure that you allow at least 5 working days (excluding weekends) between your request being received by the Practice, and the time you require your prescription.

 Review Of Your Repeat Prescriptions